-Child language development is a skill used for communicating with others (Taufiqurrahman & Suyadi, 2020:160).
-Yusuf (2019) classifies child language development into two main types:
+Child language development is a skill used for communicating with others (Taufiqurrahman and Suyadi, 2019, p.
+160).
+Yusuf (2012) classifies child language development into two main types:

-- 1. Egocentric Speech - o The child speaks to themselves, or monologues. - o Its function is to develop the child's thinking ability. - o It usually occurs in children aged 2-3 years. - 2.
-Socialized Speech - o Occurs when the child interacts with friends or their environment. - Language development in this type is divided into five forms: - Adapted Information: Exchange of ideas or seeking a common goal. - Criticism: The child's assessment of the speech or behavior of others. - Command, Request, and Threat: Commands, requests, and threats. - Questions: Asking questions. - Answers: Providing answers. - The function of socialized speech is to develop the child's social adjustment skills.
+1. Egocentric Speech

+- The child speaks to themselves, or monologues. - $\circ~$ Its function is to develop the child's thinking ability. - It usually occurs in children aged 2-3 years. - 2.
+Socialized Speech - Occurs when the child interacts with friends or their environment. - Language development in this type is divided into five forms: - Adapted Information: Exchange of ideas or seeking a common goal. - Criticism: The child's assessment of the speech or behavior of others. - Command, Request, and Threat: Commands, requests, and threats. - Questions: Asking questions. - Answers: Providing answers.

+• The function of socialized speech is to develop the child's social adjustment skills.